frankshearar/Home/PackageReference-enhancements.md

   decide to float to the latest version, with every update to PackageB on the repository, will have an impact on the resolved version in your project during restore.

-In addition to the above,when developers add/remove a package dependency to a project, they would like to be told about any unintended changes in the full package dependency closure.
+In addition to the above, when developers add/remove a package dependency to a project, they would like to be told about any unintended changes in the full package dependency closure.
 (PRS2)

 Consider the following scenario: